IBM/knative-quarkus-bench/benchmarks/graph-bfs/README.md

 generates an undirected graph of 1,000 nodes and traverses it in BFS order, but does not return the list of visited nodes in BFS order because `debug` parameter is `false`.

-Note that returning the resulting BFS list can take much longer time than generating a graph and traversing it.
-Quarks runtime serializes the returned node list into JSON, but this is a time-consuming process.
+Note that returning the resulting BFS list can take much longer than generating and traversing a graph.
+Quarkus runtime serializes the returned node list into JSON, but this is a time-consuming process.
 Therefore, skiping returning the node list is recommended for evaluation of performance.